ElvinRustamov/BankMarketing/README.md

 Details of Variables:
-o	“age”: the age of the customer (numeric) o	“job”: the type of job the customer has (categorical: 'admin.', 'blue-collar', 'entrepreneur', 'housemaid', 'management', 'retired', 'self-employed', 'services', 'student', 'technician', 'unemployed', 'unknown') o	“marital”: the marital status of the customer (categorical: 'divorced', 'married', 'single', 'unknown') o	“education”: the level of education of the customer (categorical: 'basic.4y', 'basic.6y', 'basic.9y', 'high.school', 'illiterate', 'professional.course', 'university.degree', 'unknown') o	“default”: whether the customer has credit in default (categorical: 'no', 'yes', 'unknown') o	“housing”: whether the customer has a housing loan (categorical: 'no', 'yes', 'unknown') o	“loan”: whether the customer has a personal loan (categorical: 'no', 'yes', 'unknown') o	“contact”: the contact communication type (categorical: 'cellular', 'telephone') o	“month”: the month of the year when the customer was last contacted (categorical: 'jan', 'feb', 'mar', ..., 'nov', 'dec') o	“day_of_week”: last contact day of the week (categorical:
+o	“age”: the age of the customer (numeric)

+o	“job”: the type of job the customer has (categorical: 'admin.', 'blue-collar', 'entrepreneur', 'housemaid', 'management', 'retired', 'self-employed', 'services', 'student', 'technician', 'unemployed', 'unknown')

+o	“marital”: the marital status of the customer (categorical: 'divorced', 'married', 'single', 'unknown')

+o	“education”: the level of education of the customer (categorical: 'basic.4y', 'basic.6y', 'basic.9y', 'high.school', 'illiterate', 'professional.course', 'university.degree', 'unknown')

+o	“default”: whether the customer has credit in default (categorical: 'no', 'yes', 'unknown')

+o	“housing”: whether the customer has a housing loan (categorical: 'no', 'yes', 'unknown')

+o	“loan”: whether the customer has a personal loan (categorical: 'no', 'yes', 'unknown')

+o	“contact”: the contact communication type (categorical: 'cellular', 'telephone')

+o	“month”: the month of the year when the customer was last contacted (categorical: 'jan', 'feb', 'mar', ..., 'nov', 'dec')

-'mon', 'tue', 'wed', 'thu', 'fri') o	“duration”: the duration of the last contact in seconds (numeric) o	“campaign”: the number of contacts performed during this campaign and for this customer (numeric) o	“pdays”: the number of days that passed by after the customer was last contacted from a previous campaign (numeric, -1 means the customer was not previously contacted) o	“previous”: the number of contacts performed before this campaign and for this customer (numeric) o	“poutcome”: the outcome of the previous marketing campaign (categorical: 'failure', 'nonexistent', 'success') o	“emp.var.rate”: employment variation rate - quarterly indicator (numeric) o	“cons.price.idx”: consumer price index - monthly indicator (numeric) o	“cons.conf.idx”: consumer confidence index - monthly indicator (numeric) o	“euribor3m”: euribor 3 months rate - daily indicator (numeric) o	“nr.employed”: number of employees - quarterly indicator (numeric) o	“y”: whether the customer subscribed to a term deposit (binary: 'yes', 'no')
+o	“day_of_week”: last contact day of the week (categorical:'mon', 'tue', 'wed', 'thu', 'fri')

+o	“duration”: the duration of the last contact in seconds (numeric)

+o	“campaign”: the number of contacts performed during this campaign and for this customer (numeric)

+o	“pdays”: the number of days that passed by after the customer was last contacted from a previous campaign (numeric, -1 means the customer was not previously contacted) o	“previous”: the number of contacts performed before this campaign and for this customer (numeric)

+o	“poutcome”: the outcome of the previous marketing campaign (categorical: 'failure', 'nonexistent', 'success')

+o	“emp.var.rate”: employment variation rate - quarterly indicator (numeric)

+o	“cons.price.idx”: consumer price index - monthly indicator (numeric)

+o	“cons.conf.idx”: consumer confidence index - monthly indicator (numeric)

+o	“euribor3m”: euribor 3 months rate - daily indicator (numeric)

+o	“nr.employed”: number of employees - quarterly indicator (numeric)

+o	“y”: whether the customer subscribed to a term deposit (binary: 'yes', 'no')